Resident Evil (film series): Resident Evil: The Final Chapter (2016)

-2021 reboot
+Reboot

 Resident Evil: Welcome to Raccoon City (2021)

 In May 2017, Constantin chairman Martin Moszkowicz stated that a reboot of the series was in development.
 In the same month, it was announced that James Wan would produce the reboot with a script by Greg Russo, with both later leaving the project.
 In December 2018, Johannes Roberts was hired as writer and director.
 Roberts stated that his film will be separate from the previous films in the series, with the story being based on Resident Evil and Resident Evil 2.
 By October 2020, the principal cast was reported with Kaya Scodelario cast as Claire Redfield, Hannah John-Kamen as Jill Valentine, Robbie Amell as Chris Redfield, Neal McDonough as William Birkin, Tom Hopper as Albert Wesker, and Avan Jogia as Leon S. Kennedy.
-Other cast members, Donal Logue, Chad Rook, Lily Gao and Marina Mazepa were cast as Chief Brian Irons, Richard Aiken, and Ada Wong and Lisa Trevor, respectively.
+Other cast members, Donal Logue, Chad Rook, Lily Gao and Marina Mazepa were cast as Chief Brian Irons, Richard Aiken, Ada Wong and Lisa Trevor, respectively.
 Filming began on October 17, 2020, in Sudbury, Ontario, Canada, with reshoots in May 2021.
 The film was released on November 24, 2021, by Sony Pictures Releasing in the United States.

 Claire Redfield uncovers secrets about the Umbrella Corporation's experiments and accidents and travels back to her hometown of Raccoon City to warn her brother Chris Redfield.
 Meanwhile, a zombie outbreak begins after residents are poisoned in the water supply.
 Chris, along with fellow STARS members Jill Valentine and Albert Wesker, travel to the Spencer Mansion to recover bravo team and find out what is happening in the town.
 Claire travels with rookie police officer Leon S. Kennedy to the Raccoon City Orphanage to flee the city before it is destroyed, where they encounter a Licker and Claire's old friend Lisa Trevor.
 Wesker betrays Jill and attempts to steal the virus produced by Dr. William Birkin, a scientist working for the Umbrella Corporation.
 On the verge of death, Birkin injects himself with the G-virus, saving his life and mutating him into the Tyrant.
 The survivors flee on an underground train with Birkin's daughter Sherry and destroy the tyrant with a rocket launcher.
 In a mid-credits scene, Albert Wesker is saved from death by Ada Wong and is given his trademark sunglasses.